 Card Security

-It is the cardholder’s responsibility to safeguard the procurement card and the account number with the same degree that the cardholder safeguards his/her personal credit card.
-Sharing, loaning or otherwise providing the procurement card number to any other individual may result in the cardholder having his/her procurement card revoked.
+It is the cardholder’s responsibility to safeguard the procurement card and the account number with the same degree that the cardholder safeguards their personal credit card.
+Sharing, loaning, or otherwise providing the procurement card number to any other individual may result in the cardholder having their procurement card revoked.

-If a procurement card is lost, stolen or if the cardholder discovers fraudulent charges, the cardholder is responsible for notifying Bank of America as soon as possible.
-Representatives are available 24 hours a day, 7 days a week at (888) 449-2273.
-Outside of the U.S. and Canada call collect at (509) 353-6656.
-The cardholder is also responsible for contacting the program administrator (Director of Purchasing) regarding a lost or stolen card or the discovery of fraudulent charges.
+If a procurement card is lost, stolen, or if the cardholder discovers fraudulent charges, the cardholder is responsible for notifying Bank of America immediately.
+Representatives are available 24 hours a day, 7 days a week at 888-449-2273 (number on back of card).
+If you are outside the U.S., you can call collect at 602-379-8753 (number on back of card).
+The cardholder is also responsible for contacting the program administrator (Purchasing Department) regarding a lost or stolen card or the discovery of fraudulent charges.
+Please call the number on the back of the card to file a claim.

 Top